emmacadavra/ci-portfolio1-spc/TESTING.md

 ![Form - Incorrect Email Address entry - '.co' in incorrect location](docs/images/form-email-address-incorrect-entry-2.png)

-Finally, I tested the radio buttons used for the Voice Part section of the Sign-Up Form.
+I tested the radio buttons used for the Voice Part section of the Sign-Up Form.
 I set only the first radio input as required so that the form knows to only accept one of the eight options, so I first tested that the form could not be submitted without selecting one, and then I tested to make sure that only one could be selected at a time.
 I made sure to test each of the radio button selections when submitting the form to ensure they were all functional.

 ![Form - Voice Part radio input required](docs/images/form-voice-part-radio-required.png)